MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/native-device-permissions.md

 > [!NOTE]
 > * Currently, Teams doesn't support device permissions for multi-window apps, tabs, and the meeting side panel.
 > * Device permissions are different in the browser.
 For more information, see [browser device permissions](browser-device-permissions.md).
+> * Currently, Microsoft Teams support for QR barcode scanner capability is only available for mobile clients.

 ## Access device permissions

 The [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true) provides the tools necessary for your Teams mobile app to access the user’s [device permissions](#manage-permissions) and build a richer experience.

 While access to these features is standard in modern web browsers, you must inform Teams about the features you use by updating your app manifest.
 This update allows you to ask for permissions while your app runs on the Teams desktop client.

-> [!NOTE]
-> Currently, Microsoft Teams support for media capabilities and QR barcode scanner capability is only available for mobile clients.

 ## Manage permissions